 - Records of complaints must be kept, as well as outcomes and action taken as a result of complaints investigations.

-Health boards will produce quarterly statistics on those from whom they commission services (notably GPs), as well as a detailed annual report setting out the number, nature and timescales of complaints received and investigated.
-The report should also state when the board acted as an 'honest broker'.
+The SPPG will produce quarterly statistics on those from whom they commission services (notably GPs), as well as a detailed annual report setting out the number, nature and timescales of complaints received and investigated.
+The report should also state when the SPPG acted as an 'honest broker'.

 The reports must be suitably anonymised and not include information that might identify patients.
 Annual reports will be publicly available and will be sent to the relevant Health and Social Services Councils, the Regulation and Quality Improvement Authority (RQIA), the Ombudsman and the DHSSPS.

-There is a reciprocal obligation on GPs to provide statistics to health boards to support quarterly and annual reports, as well as to notify the board of new complaints as they emerge.
+There is a reciprocal obligation on GPs to provide statistics to the SPPG to support quarterly and annual reports, as well as to notify the SPPG of new complaints as they emerge.
 Health trusts have similar monitoring and reporting obligations.

 Complaints data will be analysed and occasionally disseminated by the RQIA.

-The complaints procedure emphasises that health and social care trusts and boards must make sure that organisational learning flows from the analysis of complaints.
+The complaints procedure emphasises that health and social care bodies must make sure that organisational learning flows from the analysis of complaints.

 We advise members to consider complaints in line with local clinical governance arrangements to encourage and support organisational, regional and national learning.
 Practices should consider integrating complaints investigation and clinical governance procedures where practicable.

-For further information see the Department of Health NI website.
+For further information see the HSC complaints procedure.